 Breakfast is served in the restaurant every morning.
 It's a classic and simple menu: expect the usual continental fare of croissants, seasonal fruit, honey, yoghurt, cereals, home-made cake, and eggs served scrambled, as omelettes or boiled – as you prefer.
 Gluten-free options are available.
 Lunch is served on request.
-You can also cook up a storm in your smart well-equipped kitchen; all suites and apartments come with such.
+You can also cook up a storm in your smart well-equipped kitchen; most suites and apartments come with such.
 Judging by the restaurant’s outstanding rep, we suspect you'll be back however!

 There aren't any other places to eat in the village.
 You'll need to head to Spello (25 mins), Todi (25 mins) or Spoleto (25 mins) for other dining options.

 - Full kitchen

 - Start the day with an uber-relaxing poolside Kundalini Yoga session.
 Group bookings are complimentary or paid-for private sessions are available

 - Laze by the peaceful tree-lined pool, chilled Aperol in hand.
 Heaven